Monthly Archives: July 2010

 The Evolution of FCC Lobbying Coalitions [Pierre de Vries]

-Social graphs of FCC lobbying The Journal of Social Structure is currently running an online visualization symposium that I would suggest checking out.
-Among the broader set of offerings, the readers of this blog might be particularly interested in Pierre … Continue reading
+The Journal of Social Structure is currently running an online visualization symposium that I would suggest checking out.
+Among the broader set of offerings, the readers of this blog might be particularly interested in Pierre de Vries‘ work on the evolution of lobbying coalitions.
+Anyway, for those who want to learn more about the FCC lobbying project — check out the slide show above!

 Oklahoma’s Infamous Ballot Initiative – State Question 755 [Via the Economist]